buckket/go-blurhash/README.md

 This library allows generating the BlurHash of a given image, as well as reconstructing a blurred version with specified dimensions from a given BlurHash.

-This library is based entirely on the current reference implementations:
+This library is based on the following reference implementations:
 - Encoder: [https://github.com/woltapp/blurhash/blob/master/C](https://github.com/woltapp/blurhash/blob/master/C) (C)
 - Deocder: [https://github.com/woltapp/blurhash/blob/master/TypeScript](https://github.com/woltapp/blurhash/blob/master/TypeScript) (TypeScript)